 The AR is looking for a representative body of work from a poet.
 This may be 3-5 poems that would fill several pages of the journal (followed by the poet’s biography).
 We do not review single poems sent to us.

 Authors should be aware that an individual line of poetry that exceeds 60 characters in length cannot be printed as a single line when published.

-Writers and artists retain the copyright to their material.
-By submitting work, they agree to assign to The Awakenings Review one-time rights for publication.
+Writers, poets, and artists retain the copyright to their material.
+By submitting work, they agree to assign to The AR one-time rights for publication.

 Material must be offered for first publication.
 In most cases, we do not accept previously published work.
 Simultaneous submissions are allowed.
 However, if a submission is accepted by another publisher as well as by the AR, the author should notify the AR of their preferred publisher.

 By agreeing to allow their work to be published in The AR, writers whose work is accepted agree to allow The AR to publish a brief biography of them in the print copy of The AR, and to permit The AR to publish their names and titles of their works on The Awakenings Project web site.
 With the author's permission, the work itself may also be published on The Awakenings Project web site.
 The Awakenings Project will take measures to protect writers' names from access by Internet “web crawlers” to ensure, to the best of its ability, the writer’s privacy.
 Access to information published on The Awakenings Project site cannot, however, be guaranteed to be inaccessible to all web crawlers.